What is a Governor?

 When I was asked to become a governor of Granard I was delighted to accept, having long had an interest in education.
 I am convinced of the fundamental importance of a well rounded social and academic education, particularly in the early years of a child's life, and hope as a governor of Granard to be able to contribute to the excellence of the school.

-Donna Magor - Vic Chair
+Donna Magor - Vice Chair

 As a parent governor, I am honoured to be able to serve Granard Primary School, and in doing so play my part in trying to help hundreds of children access the best education they can!